Lee County Services

 Reaching Out to Older Adults in Need

-Our Lee County services are focused on nutritious meals and social engagement, supportive aging, an Adult Day option and an extensive volunteer program.
+Our Lee County services are focused on nutritious meals and social engagement, supportive aging, volunteering, caregiving support, in-home services, and Friendship at Home.
 It is a true lifeline for seniors in need of vital services in Southwest Florida.
 Check out Services for details about all of our programs.

 Adult Day Service

 Lee County offers a licensed day program featuring supervised, engaging activities for seniors with cognitive or medical issues.
 Located in Fort Myers, our lovely facility is an inviting place to socialize with others, sharpen cognitive skills, reduce frustration, enjoy healthy meals, and feel valued.
 We also provide useful information for caregivers.
 SFC Adult Day Services in Lee County are currently closed due to COVID-19.
 Find out more at Caregiving.

 RELIEF stands for Respite for Elders Living in Everyday Families.
 It’s a lifesaver for caregivers in Lee County, giving much needed respite for a few hours to caregivers who rarely get a break from caregiving duties.
 The temporary service is provided free of charge and is offered during nights and weekends, beyond the normal workday hours, making it possible for caregivers to enjoy a dinner, a movie or just a walk outside.

 It may seem like a small thing, but to a caregiver for a frail or homebound elder, a few hours off duty on a weekend or at night knowing your loved one is cared for, is priceless.
 If you are a caregiver in Lee County and need respite, please call 239.275.1881 for more information.